- University of Chicago Law School (J.D., 1980)

 - Defending the well-known recording artist, Stevie Wonder, against claims of copyright infringement in Coles v.
 Wonder, 283 F. 3d 798 (6th Cir.
 2002), involving one of the artist's Grammy Award winning songs.

-- Serving as counsel for one of Hollywood's largest motion picture studios in the defense of an industry-wide class action alleging that the studios had conspired to impose unconscionable "net profits" restrictions in motion picture talent contracts and in the defense of individual actions raising similar claims.
+- Serving as counsel for Walt Disney Pictures & Television in the defense of an industry-wide class action alleging that the studios had conspired to impose unconscionable "net profits" restrictions in motion picture talent contracts and in the defense of individual actions raising similar claims.

 - Providing counsel to the Recording Industry Association of America ("RIAA") in connection with legislative hearings relating to legislation governing record company royalty accounting practices and amendments to California's "7-year rule" relating to personal services contracts.

-- Defending one of the largest international music companies in connection with several governmental investigations and private antitrust class actions alleging that the "major" distributors of recorded music unlawfully fixed the price of compact discs.
+- Defending one of the largest international music companies in connection with several governmental investigations and private antitrust class actions alleging that the "major" distributors of recorded music unlawfully fixed the price of compact discs and that the music companies unlawfully licensed rights to music videos in the United States and Europe.

 Bar & Court Admissions